 - Public Health - Discover our Public Health master's degree at the University of Southampton.
 Boost your career skills in global disease prevention & management.

-- Public Health Global - Discover our Public Health Global master's degree at the University of Southampton.
+- Public Health Global Health - Discover our Public Health Global Health master's degree at the University of Southampton.
 Learn the links between health, climate change, urbanisation and conflict.

 - Public Health Management - Discover our Public Health Management master's degree at the University of Southampton.
 Learn to apply systems thinking to global and local health issues.

 - Public Health Nutrition - Discover our Public Health Nutrition master's degree at the University of Southampton.
 Learn to develop the skills to become a public health nutritionist.